When looking at accounts payable vs receivable, both are accounts that are found on the balance sheet.

 Accounts receivable are the opposite, they are debts owed to your business and are also expected to be received within a specific period of time (usually a year).

-In this article we’ll discuss the difference between payable and receivable.
+In this article we’ll discuss the difference accounts payable vs receivable.
 We’ll then go on to discuss their interaction with the cash flow statement.

-Understanding what accounts payable and receivable are is relatively simple, it starts to get tricky when you start looking at your cash flow.
+Understanding what accounts payable vs receivable is relatively simple, it starts to get tricky when you start looking at your cash flow.
 Understanding this interaction between cash flow and the balance sheet is key to seeing the complete picture – which we’ll discuss in the final section.

 What are accounts payable?